 Overgrowth of gum tissue: An overgrowth of the tissue that borders your gum line and your two upper front teeth can result in gaps between these two front teeth.
 The overgrowth causes a separation between the teeth, resulting in a tooth gap.

 Childhood habits: Bad habits in childhood, such as thumb-sucking, can lead to gaps between teeth.
 When children suck their thumb, this puts pressure on the two front teeth, causing them to pull forward.

 Incorrect swallowing reflexes: In older children and adults, diastema can result from incorrect swallowing reflexes causing the tongue to push against the front teeth rather than the roof of the mouth.
 The pressure this places on the teeth can cause a tooth gap to develop.

 Gum disease: Teeth gaps can sometimes be caused by gum disease.
 Inflammation from a gum infection can damage the gums and tissue supporting the teeth, leading to tooth loss and gaps.
 Symptoms of gum disease include red and swollen gums, loose teeth and bleeding gums – talk to your dentist if you think you may have gum disease.

-If you’re eager to address the gaps in your teeth and achieve a more even smile, there are a number of different treatment options for correcting a diastema.
+If you’re eager to address the gaps in your front teeth or teeth and achieve a more even smile, there are a number of different treatment options for correcting a diastema.

 Orthodontic treatment: Wired braces are a common way to correct gaps between teeth.
 They work by putting pressure on the teeth in order to slowly move them together and close the gaps.
 Invisible aligners such as Invisalign® treatment can also fix gaps between teeth, so talk to your Apple Dental practitioner about the best treatment option for you.